blakkisrud/Ashen/README.md

 ## License

-This work make use of the ICRP Publication 107 data, which is available under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+This work make use of the ICRP Publication 107 data.
 Please refer to the ICRP website for more information on the license and usage of the data.

+Ashen is licensed under the MIT License.
+See the LICENSE file for more information.